Deriving The Probability Function Of The Poisson Distribution

 If you sum the probabilities form \(k=0\) till \(k=\infty\), does it add up to one?

-Using the representation of \(e^x\) as an infinite series, we can see that this is true:
+Using the representation of \(e^x\) as an infinite series, we rewrite the above as: